FTC: Affiliate Disclosure: All links pay commission

 Your Apple Watch experience is superbly complemented by many 3rd party apps, although their quality varies.

-The Apple Watch 7 is only slightly better than Series 6 giving you a larger screen, faster charging in a more durable overall package.
+The Apple Watch 7 is only slightly better than Series 6 giving you a larger screen, and faster charging in a more durable overall package.

-Health, sleep and fitness tracking aspects of the AW7 will be great for 95% of you and paying a little extra for all the rest of the Apple Watch experience is well worth it.
 The only exception is for those of you who forget to charge your watch every day; the Apple Watch 7 needs much more charging than a less pretty, Garmin watch for athletes.

 Apple Watch Upgrade Recommendations